The Grothendieck ring of varieties and algebraic K-theory of spaces: Introduction

 up to homotopy, where $\Sigma^\infty M_+$ is the stable homotopy type of $M$, and $\mathrm{Wh}(M)$ is the Whitehead spectrum of $M$, a double delooping of the spectrum of stable smooth pseudoisotopies of $M$. \end{theorem*}

 Taking path components of this splitting recovers the s-cobordism theorem of Smale, Barden, Mazur, and Stallings.
-Perhaps an $\Aff^1$-s-cobordism theorem for smooth varieties over a field can be produced via the trace given in Section~\ref{sec:trace} on the $\Aff^1$-homotopy type introduced below.
+Perhaps an $\Aff^1$-s-cobordism theorem for smooth varieties over a field can be produced via the trace given in Section~\ref{sec:trace} on the $\Aff^1$-homotopy type obtained from the algebraic $K$-theory of dualizable motivic $T$-spectra.